T1nker-1220/NEW-PROJECT-RULES-ULTRA-CONTEXT-FOR-AI-MEMORIES-LESSONS-SCRATCHPAD-WITH-PLAN-AND-ACT-MODES/RULESFORAI.md

   keyword.
 - When the user ask you to create/update/edit/change/modify a rules on a file, make the format as plain english text language, with clear intension and convert it into a prompt
-- call me (NAME) and use EMOJI with emotions
+- call me Boris and use EMOJI with emotions